Maternal Fetal Medicine

 How often should I see a doctor if I have a high-risk pregnancy?

 Most women with complicated pregnancies will need to see the doctor more frequently for prenatal exams, testing and monitoring.
-Your office visit schedule will be based on your needs and your baby's needs, and will be developed once your initial evaluation takes place.
+Your office visit schedule will be based on you and your baby's needs, and will be developed once your initial exam takes place.

 How can I tell if I have a high-risk pregnancy?